Rhoban/hl_kid_public/README.md

 Our robots communicate with the `10.0.0.1` ip address, so you need to configure your computer to a compatible static address like `10.0.0.2`

 It is strongly recommended that you add your private key to the robot.
 By copying the content of `.ssh/id_rsa.pub` in the `.ssh/authorized_keys` inside the robot.

-If you don't have a SSH key, generate one using:

-    ssh-keygen -t rsa

 ## Deploying the program to the robot